data-preservation-programs/slingshot/datasets.md

 | CCAFS-Climate Data | High resolution climate data to help assess the impacts of climate change primarily on agriculture.
 These open access datasets of climate projections will help researchers make climate change impact assessments. | 6.8 TiB | Various | http://www.ccafs-climate.org/ |
 | ECMWF ERA5 Reanalysis |  ERA5 is the fifth generation of ECMWF atmospheric reanalyses of the global climate, and the first reanalysis produced as an operational service. | 7.6 Tib |  .nc | https://apps.ecmwf.int/datasets/ |

+## Disqualified datasets

-Open datasets that were onboarded in previous phases that no longer qualify for Slingshot rewards:
+Here is the list of open datasets that were onboarded in previous phases that no longer qualify for Slingshot rewards.

 | Name | Description | Size | Format | URL |
 | ---- | ----------- | ---- | ------ | --- |
 | Common Crawl | An open repository of web crawl data | 235 TB  | WARC | https://commoncrawl.org/ |